SanPen/GridCal/doc/md_source/topology.md

 - Bus-branch and node-breaker modelling styles are the same thing.
-- In GridCal, always model with buses, you'll thank me later.
+- In VeraGrid, always model with buses, you'll thank me later.
 - In CIM/CGMES, model always with ConnectivityNodes and forget about the TopologicalNodes, you'll thank me later.
 - In topology processing, we use the find-islands algorithm, combined